json-schema-org/blog/pages/posts/writing-a-referencing-implementation.md

 JSON Schema is, thankfully, quite widely used, and often used in ways "beyond" the strict letter of the JSON Schema specifications.
 Arguably, this is a good thing, as though it puts pressure on both the specification maintainers as well as implementers, it also equally indicates JSON Schema's wide applicability and is useful as a feedback mechanism for JSON Schema's potential future growth areas.

 Referencing in particular seems to be an area where users often want things beyond those mandated or proscribed by the specifications.

-Users seem to often want to retrieve and reference schemas written in YAML or other file formats, to automatically retrieve schemas over the network [^4], to dynamically generate schemas, or to otherwise press the boundaries of what's strictly within the specified behavior.
+Users seem to often want to retrieve and reference schemas written in YAML or other file formats, to automatically retrieve schemas over the network [^5], to dynamically generate schemas, or to otherwise press the boundaries of what's strictly within the specified behavior.
 There's plenty of complexity already, even in specified behavior -- but in a sense, it's understandable that most users care about this sort of flexibility much more than they do about edge cases from the specification (and about the correctness of their implementation under them).
 So ideally an implementation would have both correct behavior under the specification as well as ways to allow users to do many of these things they want to do.

-In the case of the [`referencing` Python library](https://referencing.readthedocs.io/) that was the impetus for this post, the approach taken was to simply provide a general "retrieval" callback hook which could be used by users to lookup any URI which was not preconfigured.
+In the case of the `referencing` Python library that was the impetus for this post, the approach taken was to simply provide a general "retrieval" callback hook which could be used by users to lookup any URI which was not preconfigured.
 In other words, by providing a callable themselves, users of the library can hook into the retrieval process to dynamically retrieve whatever they'd like.
 A simplified example, where here a single resource is pre-loaded and additional schemas are dynamically loaded from TOML looks like: